What Is FedRAMP?

 Applicability: Moderate-risk data, but not highly sensitive.
 Examples: HIPAA-regulated health data, financial data, personally identifiable information (PII).

-NIST 800-53 controls: ~110 controls
+NIST 800-53 controls: 323 controls (FedRAMP Rev. 5 Moderate baseline)

 Assessment rigor: Full documentation, extensive security testing, penetration testing